 First, we'll break down what makes up the spine.
-There are 7 neck bones that make up the cervical spine and 12 bones or vertebrae that make up the thoracic spine, or mid back.
-The mid back is unique in that there are ribs are attached.
+There are 7 neck bones that make up the cervical spine and 12 bones or vertebrae that make up the thoracic spine, or mid-back.
+The mid-back is unique in that there are ribs are attached.
 Then there are 5 spinal segments or vertebrae that make up the lumbar spine.
 We often shorten the general areas of the spine to C-Spine, T-Spine, or L-Spine.
 The sacrum and the coccyx are the last 2 spinal sections.
-The sacrum is made up of 5 vertebra that are fused together, and the coccyx is 3 small vertebrae that are not fused and are known as the 'tail bone'.
-Each vertebra has a spinal disc between it and its neighbouring vertebra (not including the sacrum as it is fused, and the coccyx).
-There are also a plethora of nerves, muscles, ligaments etc that help to support and move our spine.
+The sacrum is made up of 5 vertebrae that are fused together, and the coccyx is 3 small vertebrae that are not fused and are known as the 'tail bone'.
+Each vertebra has a spinal disc between it and its neighboring vertebra (not including the sacrum as it is fused, and the coccyx).
+There are also a plethora of nerves, muscles, ligaments, etc that help to support and move our spine.
 Now that we know the basics of the spine, let's talk about what it does.

 Our Spinal Function

 The spine, along with the skull, is a cage for arguably our most important asset; our central nervous system or CNS.
 Thank goodness the spine and the skull help to protect such an important system in our body.